adobe/aem-upload/README.md

                             <td><b>fileName<b></td>
                             <td>string</td>
                             <td>
                                 The name of the file as it will appear in AEM.
+This value does <i>not</i> need to be URI encoded.
                             </td>
                         </tr>
                         <tr>